Does the question, “What’s the difference between an S-Corp vs C-Corp making you confused?”

 The truth is that there are more similarities between a C Corporation and an S Corporation than there are differences.

-But the differences that do exist are critical factors of choosing between the two.
+But the differences that do exist are critical factors of choosing between the two because the S corporation advantages may be different from that of C corporation.

-C vs S Corporation – Similarities and Differences Summed Up
+S Corp vs C Corp – Similarities and Differences Summed Up

-Overall, C and S Corporations are more alike than they are different.
+Overall, an S corporation and a C Corporation are more alike than they are different.

-To make it easy to understand, we’re going to break down how they overlap and how they’re different in a quick list.
+To make it easy to understand, we’re going to break down how they overlap and how they’re different in a quick list that justifies everything about s corp vs c corp.

 C Corporation vs S Corporation Similarities

-- Both offer limited liability protection so owners are not personally responsible for liabilities and debts of the business.
+- Both C Corp and S Corp offer limited liability protection so owners are not personally responsible for liabilities and debts of the business.

 - Both require formation documents (Articles of Incorporation) to be filed with the state.